jakkulabs/PowervRA/docs/Set-vRAReservationPolicy.md

 -------------------------- EXAMPLE 2 --------------------------

-C:\PS>Set-vRAReservationPolicy -Name ReservationPolicy01 -NewName "NewName" -Description "This is the New Name"
+PS C:\>Set-vRAReservationPolicy -Name ReservationPolicy01 -NewName "NewName" -Description "This is the New Name"